gammasoft71/xtd/docs/documentation/Guides/xtd.core/internationalization.md

 # Internationalization

+## Overview

+Xtd uses a number of user-readable strings, such as "open" or "save", which need to be translated into the user's language if it's different from English.

+xtd has built-in support for internationalization, allowing this to happen automatically if translations into the current language are available.

+You can find [here](docs/documentation/translation_status) a list of all existing translations with the addresses of the official translators you should contact if you wish to submit corrections to the translations for your language.

 ## List of all locales and corresponding languages

+The following table shows all locales and corresponding languages

 | code    | ISO 639-2 code | summary                             | language            |
 | ------- | -------------- | ----------------------------------- | ------------------- |